Skip to content

 Provided that the application with respect to the maintenance and education of the minor children, during the proceeding, under Chapter V or Chapter VI, shall, as far as possible, be disposed of within sixty days from the date of service of notice on the respondent.

-1 thought on “Maintenance (GUJARA BHATTA) of wife, children and parents under different acts”
+4 thoughts on “Maintenance (GUJARA BHATTA) of wife, children and parents under different acts”

 Leave a Reply